hyperledger/iroha/docs/source/references/api_spec.md

 **Expects**:

-_Internal use only_.
-Returns the transactions pending at the moment.
+_Internal use only._ Returns the transactions pending at the moment.

 ### Blocks Stream